waterbycounty

 What's happening with rivers in Dunn County right now?

-Dunn County's primary USGS streamgage on the KNIFE RIVER is currently reading 0.77 cubic feet per second — 5% of the long-term mean of 16.62 cfs.
+Dunn County's primary USGS streamgage on the KNIFE RIVER has a pipeline snapshot of 0.77 cubic feet per second — 5% of the long-term mean of 16.62 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Dunn County water compare to the North Dakota average?